Jeremiah Wright controversy: Subsequent Jeremiah Wright appearances

 Jeremiah Wright publicly discussed the controversy in depth in an hour-long interview with Bill Moyers on April 25, 2008.
 This included longer clips of his sermons, along with his explanations of what he was saying.
-There were also clips of his ministry and parishioners at various points in time since he became pastor in 1972, in an attempt to show what Trinity stands for and has accomplished.
-Wright stated that his comments were "taken out of context" and that "the persons who have heard the entire sermon understand the communication perfectly."
+There were also clips of his ministry and parishioners at various points in time since he became pastor in 1972, in an attempt to show what Trinity UCC stands for and has accomplished.
+Wright stated that his comments were "taken out of context" and that people "who have heard the entire sermon understand the communication perfectly."
 He went on to say: "When something is taken like a sound bite for a political purpose and put constantly over and over again, looped in the face of the public, that's not a failure to communicate.
-Those who are doing that are communicating exactly what they want to do, which is to paint me as some sort of fanatic or as the learned journalist from the New York Times called me, a 'wackadoodle' ...
-The message that is being communicated by the soundbites is exactly what those pushing those sound bites want to communicate."
+Those who are doing that are communicating exactly what they want to do, which is to paint me as some sort of fanatic or as the learned journalist from the New York Times called me, a 'wackadoodle'...[referring to an article by Maureen Dowd] The message that is being communicated by the soundbites is exactly what those pushing those sound bites want to communicate."
 Conservative pundits and PBS's ombudsman criticized Moyers for being too gentle on Wright.

 On April 27, Wright gave a keynote address at a fundraising dinner for the Detroit-chapter of the NAACP.
 In front of nearly 10,000, he discussed the controversy, saying, "I am not running for the Oval Office", referring to what he perceived as Republican attempts to make the controversy part of the campaign.
 Earlier that day, he delivered a sermon to 4,000 at the Friendship-West Baptist Church in Dallas.
 On April 28, he spoke to the National Press Club, where he discussed the Black church.

 In his speech to the NAACP, Wright speculated that, "Africans have a different meter, and Africans have a different tonality.
 Europeans have seven tones, Africans have five.
 White people clap differently than black people.
 Africans and African-Americans are right-brained, subject-oriented in their learning style.
 They have a different way of learning."
 The comments were labeled as racist, and likened to eugenics.
 This initiated a revival of the controversy, which had been slowly waning.

 Former aide to President Ronald Reagan David Gergen called Wright's speaking tour "the dumbest, most selfish, most narcissistic thing I've seen in 40 years of covering politics."
 Libertarian commentator Andrew Sullivan said Wright's comments on the tour were a "calculated, ugly, repulsive, vile display of arrogance, egotism, and self-regard."
 Former Speaker of the House Newt Gingrich characterized Wright's speaking tour as an attempt to deliberately hurt Obama, and stated that Wright's sense of self-importance appeared to be his motivation.
 Columnist Bob Herbert of The New York Times also suggested that Wright was being a "narcissist" and trying to "wreck" Obama's campaign.